MicrosoftDocs/win32-pr.pt-br/desktop-src/Msi/configurableitem-format.md

 ## <a name="remarks"></a>Comentários

-Esta propriedade só pode ter os valores a seguir.
+Essa propriedade só pode ter os valores a seguir.